LonghaoQian/AnimationModels/examples/background/animation_frame_system.md

 frame4 = hgtransform('Parent', frame3);
 ```

-In this way, if you define different parts of your model in frames 1~4, you could perform complex transformation to create animation for a multi-body system as shown in the following figure:
+This way, if you define different parts of your model in frames 1~4, you could perform a complex transformation to create an animation for a multi-body system as shown in the following figure:

 <img src="../../figures/animation_frames.PNG"
         alt="Picture"
-        width="500"
+        width="700"
         style="display: block; margin: 0 auto" />

 For example, in [CreateTwinEngineVtol.m](../../src/models/CreateTwingEngineVtol.m), the engine frame of the vtol is associated with the parent plane model frame ``vtolObj.plane.frame_model``